 “Can you give me a moment, Ed?”

-Ed’s hologram fluttered back into view.
+After a moment, Ed’s hologram fluttered back into view.

 “I’ll take the job.”